 The Portuguese explorers, Pedro Fernandes de Queirós and Luís Vaz de Torres (after whom the Torres Strait is named), were the first Europeans to visit Vanuatu.

-They arrived in 1606, and were under the impression that they had discovered the great southern land, Terror australis.
+They arrived in 1606, and were under the impression that they had discovered the great southern land, Terra australis.
 They named the islands La Australia del Espiritu Santo (the largest island in the Vanuatu island chain still bears the name Espiritu Santo).

 French explorer Louis-Antoine de Bougainville (whom the Bougainville Islands in Papua New Guinea are named after), visited Vanuatu in 1768, he named the islands the Great Cyclades.

 And when Captain James Cook sailed in six years later on HMS Resolution, he thought the islands were just about due for a re-branding, and bestowed them with the name the New Hebrides (a title they kept until their independence in 1980).